 The way to know the actual zoning is to look at the legal description; a PUD will have a separate lot # and/or a small lot size under it, i.e. 2,200 square feet.

-I have seen numerous transactions where the wrong type of appraisal was ordered and the wrong interest rate was quoted b/c the wrong designation was indicated in the MLS listing or in other documents/information sources.
+- Appraisals.
+Appraisers use different forms for condo appraisals vs. PUD appraisals; appraisals are invalid (worthless) if the wrong form is used.
+This is why lenders and appraisers need to know the correct zoning/designation upfront.
+I have seen numerous transactions where the wrong type of appraisal was ordered, and the wrong interest rate was quoted because the wrong designation was indicated in the MLS listing or in other documents/information sources.

 Founder/Broker | JVM Lending